top of page

 While you sleep, your brain engages in a critical cleaning process called glymphatic detoxification, a unique waste clearance system that uses cerebrospinal fluid (CSF) to flush out metabolic waste, including neurotoxic proteins such as beta-amyloid, which are associated with Alzheimer’s disease and other neurodegenerative disorders.

-Animal models have shown that this system is most active during deep NREM (non-rapid eye movement) sleep, particularly in the slow-wave sleep (SWS) stage when CSF flows efficiently through brain tissue and clear out accumulated waste.
+Animal models have shown that this system is most active during deep NREM (non-rapid eye movement) sleep, particularly in the slow-wave sleep stage when CSF flows efficiently through brain tissue and clear out accumulated waste.
 Research suggests that the pulsation of blood vessels during sleep also helps propel CSF through these pathways, enhancing this detoxification process.

 Why it's important to block blue light at night